Supersingular irreducible symplectic varieties: Supersingular symplectic varieties

 \subsection{Artin supersingularity and formal Brauer group}

-As in the situation over the complex numbers, we expect that the second cohomology of a symplectic variety should control most of its geometry, up to birational equivalence.
+As indicated by the global Torelli theorem over the complex numbers, we expect that the second cohomology of a symplectic variety should control most of its geometry, up to birational equivalence.
 This motivates us to single out the following most important piece in Definition \ref{def:ArtinSS}: \begin{definition} Let $X$ be a symplectic variety of dimension $2n$ over $k$. $X$ is called $2^{nd}$\emph{-Artin supersingular} if the $F$-crystal $(H^2(X),\varphi)$ is supersingular, \emph{i.e.} the Newton polygon $\Nt^{2}(X)$ is a straight line (of slope 1). \end{definition}

-For a K3 surface, Artin defined its supersingularity originally in \cite{Ar74} by looking at its \emph{formal Brauer group} $\widehat{\Br}$, which turns out to be equivalent to the supersingularity of the $F$-crystal $(H^2(X),\varphi)$ discussed before.
-More generally, Artin and Mazur made the observation in \cite{AM77} that the formal Brauer group actually fits into a whole series of formal groups.
-Recall that the functor\,
+For a K3 surface, Artin defined his supersingularity originally in \cite{Ar74} by looking at its \emph{formal Brauer group} $\widehat{\Br}$, which turns out to be equivalent to the supersingularity of the $F$-crystal $(H^2(X),\varphi)$ introduced above.
+More generally, Artin and Mazur \cite{AM77} observed that the formal Brauer group actually fits into a whole series of formal groups.
+Recall that if the functor\,

+is pro-representable by a formal group, then we call it the {\it formal Brauer group} of $X$, denoted by $\widehat{\Br}(X)$.
+Note that by \cite{AM77}, we have the pro-representability if $H^{1}(X, \cO_{X})=0$.